vuetifyjs/nuxt-module/README.md

 If you also have `@nuxtjs/i18n` module installed, `vuetifyOptions.date.locale` will be automatically configured, ignoring the `locale` entry configured.

-If you want to use a custom date adapter, you can configure it using `vuetifyOptions.date.adapter = 'custom'`, then:
+If you want to use a custom date adapter, you can configure it using `vuetifyOptions.date.adapter = 'custom'`, and then:
-- add a Nuxt Plugin and add the `vuetify:configuration` hook to configure your Vuetify options.
+- add a Nuxt Plugin and add the `vuetify:configuration` hook to configure your Vuetify options
 - you can import the `virtual:vuetify-date-configuration` module, you will have access to the configuration:
   ```ts
   import { adapter, dateConfiguration, i18n } from 'virtual:vuetify-date-configuration'
   ```

-Check out [vuetify-date.mts](./src/runtime/plugins/vuetify-date.mts) plugin for an example of a custom date adapter and how to access to the configuration.
+Check out [vuetify-date](./src/runtime/plugins/vuetify-date.mts) plugin for an example of a custom date adapter and how to access to the configuration.

 ## 👀 Full config